yusuffurkankaya/yusuffurkankaya/README.md

 ## Hi there 👋

+I am a 10th grade student studying Electrical and Electronics Engineering.
+I like working on electronic circuits, computers and software.
+I am currently learning Rust on my own and I want to develop myself in software and engineering.

 <!--
 **yusuffurkankaya/yusuffurkankaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.